No matter your device, a hacker with enough gumption and know-how can break in.

 Malware tends to eat up a lot of system resources.
-After all, it’s an extra piece of unwanted software — one that intentionally runs your system dry.
-Programs on your computer can get sluggish or lag, and by the time you finally notice, it may already be too late.
+After all, it’s an extra piece of unwanted software that intentionally runs your system dry.
+Programs on your computer can get sluggish or lag; by the time you finally notice, it may already be too late.

 If your computer is working overtime to handle the unwanted software, that can cause it to heat up.
-Needless to say, this can be dangerous for the health of your tech.
+This can be dangerous for the health of your tech.

-When a device gets too hot, internal components can melt or become damaged.
-Excessive heat also wears out the mechanical components of your device, such as its fans.
+Internal components can melt or become damaged when a device gets too hot.
+Excessive heat also wears out the mechanical parts of your device, such as its fans.
 A device that runs cool will last for much longer.
 Tap or click here to see how to keep your gadgets cool.

-Here are some handy tools you can use to pinpoint nasty applications on your computer.
-If your desktop or laptop is running hot and a program you don’t recognize is hogging your system resources, there’s a good chance it’s malware.
+Here are some handy tools to pinpoint malicious applications on your computer.
+If your desktop or laptop is running hot and a program you don’t recognize is hogging your system resources, there’s a good chance it is malware.

 PC: Use Task Manager

-There are a few key ways to see what processes your computer is running.
-Windows gives users the ability to see them easily with the built-in Task Manager.
-Just use the keyboard shortcut CTRL + SHIFT + ESC to get to the Processes tab.
+There are a few key ways to see your computer’s processes.
+Windows allows users to see them easily with the built-in Task Manager.
+Use the keyboard shortcut CTRL + SHIFT + ESC to access the Processes tab.

-Windows’ Task Manager lists all of your computer’s current tasks, like programs, processes and app behavior, and how much processing power they’re using.
-This is usually measured in Central Processing Units, or CPUs.
+Windows Task Manager lists your computer’s current tasks, like programs, processes and app behavior, and how much processing power they’re using.
+This is usually measured in Central Processing Units or CPUs.

-To get started, open up Task Manager and check the CPU and memory columns for each process.
+To start, open Task Manager and check each process’s CPU and memory columns.
 You might find one program using 100%, or close to it, of your CPU.
 Open up the program associated with the process and see what it’s doing.

 If you don’t recognize the name, Google it.
-Check online to make sure it’s a legitimate app or process; otherwise, restart the task and monitor it.
+Check online to ensure it’s a legitimate app or process; otherwise, restart and monitor the task.
 If you see performance decrease again, you may have found your culprit.